jasonbarbee/asav-automation/README.md

 export PYTHONPATH="${PYTHONPATH}:/this/repos/library/folder

+In my case, it was

+export PYTHONPATH="/usr/lib/python2.6/site-packages"
+export PYTHONPATH="${PYTHONPATH}:/home/mfuser/ansible"

+I had a strange issue with selinux on CentOS had to copy it into site packages manually from /usr/lib64/site-packages/selinux

 References/Credits
 https://github.com/btotharye/ansible-ucs
 Look for some of these modules to head back to his repo when they are polished.